For Teachers & Administrators

 • Official judging materials and scoring rubrics

-• Path to OAS State Science Day, and ultimately to Regeneron ISEF
+• Path to State Science Day, and ultimately to Regeneron ISEF

 • Training webinars for teachers and judges

-Visit ohiosci.org and click "Affiliate Fair Registration."
-FairGame can walk you through this step — contact us or access the Teacher Portal walkthrough guide.
+Visit the State Resources page to find your state's official science fair organization and registration link.
+FairGame can walk you through the process — contact us or access the Teacher Portal walkthrough guide.

 Recruiting judges

-A good rule of thumb is one judge per 5–8 student projects.
-For a 50-project fair, you need 7–10 judges.
-Quality matters more than quantity.
+A good rule of thumb: one judge per 5 to 8 student projects.
+For a 50-project fair, you need 7 to 10 judges.
+Quality matters more than quantity — a judge who understands the scoring rubric and takes the time to give feedback is worth far more than a distracted judge.

 Where to find judges